PhilipQuirke/transformer-maths/_posts/2023-10-19-Accurate-5-Digit-Addition.md

 <img src="{{site.url}}/assets/StaircaseA3_Summary.svg" style="display: block; margin: auto;" />

 The model can't reliably answer 0.5% of questions.
-All these questions are similar to the question 06665+03335=10000 where a "Carry 1" cascades through multiple digit columns (aka Cascading Use Sum 9 or cascading US9).
+All these questions are similar to the question 06665+03335=10000 where a "Carry 1" in one column "cascades" through the next few higher columns that each "sum to 9" (e.g. 6 = 3).
+We call this Cascading Use Sum 9 (aka US9).

 This post documents how to improve that model to do 5-digit addition 100% accurately.